erdg/lol-picolisp/EXPLAIN.md

 are some of my favorite from Let Over Lambda.

 ### plambda
 `p!` is the PL translation of `plambda`.
-A 'plambda' is basically a "dlambda with state", with a little "interclosure protocol" bolted on.
+A plambda is basically a "dlambda with state", with a little "interclosure protocol" bolted on.

 >#### a note on implementation differences
 >PicoLisp and Common Lisp are very different languages.
 Due to the differences of scoping / binding and extent, we must use PicoLisp's `job` environments to mimic lexical scope with indefinate extent, as found in Common Lisp.
 But when it comes down to it, both `plambda` and `p!` create reusable chunks of code with lexical variables that can be exported to the global environment and consumed as needed via `with-pandoric` / `with-p!` and `with-p!s`.
 Also note that `:keywords` are used in Common Lisp to dispatch different plamda actions.
 PicoLisp doesn't have those, so transient symbols are used instead, eg. `"keyword"`.